hashicorp/terraform/website/docs/plugins/basics.html.md

 ~> **Advanced topic!** Plugin development is a highly advanced topic in Terraform, and is not required knowledge for day-to-day usage.
-If you don't plan on writing any plugins, we recommend not reading this section of the documentation.
+If you don't plan on writing any plugins, this section of the documentation is not necessary to read.
 For general use of Terraform, please see our [Intro to Terraform](/intro/index.html) and [Getting Started](/intro/getting-started/install.html) guides.